-The applicant must be able to serve as the fiscal agent and oversee coordination of a consortium of agencies, organizations, and community residents, including but not limited to oversight of subawards of funding.
-The application must demonstrate, by citing specific examples, its capacity, commitment, and support from residents and key stakeholders in the community to serve as the lead fiscal agent.
-The application must specifically document capacity by providing the following information about the fiscal agent and the cross-sector partnership:
+The applicant must be able to serve as the program leader and oversee coordination of a consortium of agencies, organizations, and community stakeholders, including but not limited to oversight of subawards.
+The application must demonstrate, by citing specific examples, its capacity, commitment, and support from key stakeholders in the community, to serve as the lead applicant.
+The application must specifically document capacity by providing the following information about the applicant and the cross-sector partnership:

 - a.
-Describe how the fiscal agent and cross-sector partnership will: - Monitor strategy implementation and achievement of goals and objectives. - Hire a full time site coordinator to manage and lead day-to-day tasks and activities during implementation. - Manage any subaward(s) of CBCR funds. - Work collaboratively with the CBCR TTA provider and subject matter experts. - Facilitate research activities described in this solicitation. - Govern changes or modifications to the strategy. - Ensure project and fiscal accountability. - Collect, collate, and submit timely performance data, semi-annual progress reports, and quarterly financial reports. - b.
-Discuss capacity to lead resident and community outreach and trust building and to engage in leadership building skills, including collaboration with community-based organizations. - c.
-Describe the fiscal agent's capacity to manage interagency, cross-sector partnerships to effectively implement place-based, community-oriented crime and community revitalization strategies and community trust building.
+Describe how the applicant and cross-sector partnership will: - Monitor strategy implementation and achievement of objectives - Utilize a full time site coordinator to manage and lead day-to-day tasks and activities during implementation - Manage any subaward(s) of CBCR funds - Work collaboratively with the CBCR TTA provider and subject matter experts. - Govern changes or modifications to the strategy - Ensure project and fiscal accountability - Collect, collate, and submit timely performance data, semi-annual progress reports, and quarterly financial reports - Describe capacity to lead community outreach and trust building and to engage in building leadership skills, including collaboration with community-based organizations. - c.
+Describe the applicant's capacity to manage interagency, cross-sector partnerships to effectively implement place-based, community-oriented crime and community revitalization strategies and community trust building.
+This includes a plan for bringing local law enforcement and community stakeholders together for a collaborative approach towards crime reduction.

-4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (5%)
+4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (5 percent)

 - a.
-Performance Management: For each project goal, identify the criteria that will determine how and if objectives have been successfully met and one or more specific measurable outcomes and the data sources that will be used to determine whether or not the outcome was accomplished. - All applicants must indicate their willingness and ability to collect and report performance and outcome data through BJA's Performance Measurement Tool (PMT) (no personally identifiable information shall be collected through the PMT).
+Performance Management: For each project goal, identify the criteria that will determine how and if objectives have been successfully met and one or more specific measurable outcome(s) and the data sources that will be used to determine whether or not the outcome was accomplished. - All applicants must indicate their willingness and ability to collect and report performance and outcome data through BJA's Performance Measurement Tool (PMT) (no personally identifiable information shall be collected through the PMT).
 Applicants are expected to report on behalf of any subawardees.
-Additionally, please see page 14 that discusses willingness to cooperate with any evaluation efforts.
-Please note the language on the page. - Describe the process for measuring project performance.
+Additionally, please see page 20 that discusses willingness to cooperate with any evaluation efforts. - Describe the process for measuring project performance.
 Identify who will collect the data, who is responsible for performance measurement, and how the information will be used to guide and assess the program.
 If applicable, describe the process to accurately report implementation findings.
-Assess the quality and usefulness of any proposed evaluation activities, findings, and reports. - Describe the steps the fiscal agent will take with the CBCR team to develop a performance management plan.
+Assess the quality and usefulness of any proposed evaluation activities, findings, and reports.

+- Describe the steps the applicant will take with the CBCR team to develop a performance management plan.
 The plan should include strategies to collect data, review data, and use data to improve program performance.
-The plan should also discuss how the CBCR team will work with the research partner, including any evaluation plans.

-- b.
-Sustainability Plan: Applicants must demonstrate the strategic leveraging of federal, state, local, and tribal funding streams sufficient to ensure sustainability.
+The plan should also discuss how the CBCR team will work with the research partner, including any evaluation plans. - b.
+Sustainability Plan: Applicants must demonstrate strategic leveraging of federal, state, local, and tribal funding sufficient to ensure sustainability.
 A sustainability plan acknowledges the intent of the CBCR collaborative partners to continue high-impact activities beyond CBCR funding.
 When developing the sustainability plan, it is important that the cross-sector partnership remain thoughtful in identifying necessary resources and partners that support the strategy.
 Effective sustainability plans are tied directly to collaborative relationships with neighborhood partners that demonstrate the long-term commitment to neighborhood change. - Outline a strategy for sustainment when the grant ends.
 Include a plan for any collaborative efforts that must be maintained to ensure the continued implementation of those projects.
 Provide a discussion of innovative approaches that will be used to maximize strategy impact and cost-effectiveness.